jiisuominen/drupal-repository/documentation/README.md

 ### Generate automatic release changelog for project releases

-Compares what's changed between two releases and generates a changelog accordingly.
+Takes a `{base}` release as an argument, fetches the previous release automatically as `{head}`, then compares what's changed between the two and updates the release body automatically.

 #### Webhook